 Failure in the components of the M2M System for the healthcare service. (e.g. functional failure in Wide Area Network, functional failure in Healthcare Service Backend Server).

 The following clauses describe different flows that are possible in the m2m healthcare gateway system.
 For each flow, the events corresponding to the flow are high-lighted in the corresponding figure.
 Other events may be shown in a figure that are preserved to reflect the different types of processing that can occur in the system, with new events added in each subsequent figure to increase the complexity of the system.
-The high-level illustration in 7.1 provides a comprehensive summary description of the overall system.
+The high-level illustration provides a comprehensive summary description of the overall system.